History of The Group List

 level--although I do think prospective group clients are apt to be more willing

-to travel a somewhat greater distance in order to find a highly focused or
+to travel a somewhat greater distance in order to find a highly-focused or

-themselves, for example.
+group themselves, for example.

 An inherent problem with compiling a list of groups is that groups are